Mad Wheels Youth provides a mentoring program for young people in Northern Tasmania.

 The program assists students by providing support and access to practical training programs in mechanical skills.
 This enables them to develop into independent and responsible adults.

 Mad Wheels Youth accepts students attending schools around the Launceston area, ranging from grade 6 to grade 10.
 Older clients up to the age of 20 years who want to develop their skills in mechanics or gain work experience are also welcome to participate in our program.
-Younger students work on restoring bikes and small engines, whereas those in grade 9 and onwards focus on detailing and repairing cars in a practical based curriculum.
+Younger students focus on detailing and repairing cars in a practical based curriculum.

 The Mad Wheels Workshop was developed and furnished from a government grant with the understanding that it would provide an educational and training facility.
 Mad Wheels Youth was formed to honour this commitment and has been in operation since 2013 and has seen many students successfully complete the program.
 The broad-based curriculum provides training in workshop safety as well as life skills.
 Students are not specifically trained to become mechanics, as some have gone on to further studies, while others have gained employment and apprenticeships in a diverse range of fields.

-The term MAD refers to Making A Difference, and our team of qualified teachers and volunteers are committed to being positive role models and establishing sound relationships with the young people under their care.
+The term MAD refers to Making A Difference, and our team of volunteers is committed to being positive role models and establishing sound relationships with the young people under their care.

 Our aim is to work in partnership with schools and parents by supporting students who may be struggling to cope with the rigours of school life and encouraging them to achieve their best through the celebration of their achievements.
 On a pastoral level, we aim to provide care and concern based on Christian principles and seek opportunities to link students into the Door of Hope youth scene through open invitations to programs and events.
 Our chaplain is available to connect with students and offer support to their families.